Training

 Advanced

-You have been running 5-6 times a week for the last 6-8 weeks.
+(i.e., you have been running 5-6 times/week for 30 - 40 minutes for the last 6-8 weeks)

 Training Template